AGhafaryy/CSE284_Final_Project/README.md

 To run the GWAS analysis using our Python script:

-**1.** Navigate to the Google Drive link (in section Datasets) and download the files **ps3_gwas.vcf, ps3_gwas.assoc.linear, (RUN_ME)GWAS_Analysis.sh, FinalProjPlinkPYTHON1.py, and FinalProjPlinkPYTHON2.py**.
+**1.** Navigate to the Google Drive link (in section Datasets) and download the files **ps3_gwas.vcf, and ps3_gwas.assoc.linear**.

 * ps3_gwas.vcf contains the unformatted, unprocessed input vcf data.
-* ps3_gwas.assoc.linear contains the output results from Plink that we compare the results to
+* ps3_gwas.assoc.linear contains the output results from Plink that we compare the results to.

+**2.** Download and save **(RUN_ME)GWAS_Analysis.sh, FinalProjPlinkPYTHON1.py, and FinalProjPlinkPYTHON2.py** from the files on GitHub.

 * (RUN_ME)GWAS_Analysis.sh contains the entire shell script to run both of the python codes
 * FinalProjPlinkPYTHON1.py contains the initial code to preprocess the data
 * FinalProjPlinkPYTHON2.py contains the code to merge the data and perform linear regression evaluation.

 **Note that we had to break our .py code into two sections because of breaking from memory.** If you are on a system with more memory, feel free to combine the two .py codes into one file and adjust the shell script accordingly.
+If your system breaks after the

 **2. (optional)**